 The Admissions Committee considers all admitted students for merit-based scholarships at the time of their admission to the law school.
-Merit-based scholarship awards are mailed with the admission letter.
+Merit-based scholarship awards are included with the admission notification.
 No application is required to be considered for an admissions merit scholarship.

 Merit Based Scholarships

 Established in 1999 by James E. Beasley, ’56, the Beasley Scholars program provides full and partial renewable tuition scholarships to entering students.
-Beasley Scholars are selected by the Admisisons Committee on the basis of academic excellence and financial need.
+Beasley Scholars are selected by the Admissions Committee on the basis of academic excellence.

 Law Faculty Scholarships are partial tuition scholarships awarded to a select number of applicants with outstanding undergraduate records and LSAT scores.
 There is no application for these scholarships.
 Law Faculty Scholarship recommendations are made by the Admissions Committee.